rojo-rbx/remodel/README.md

 # Remodel
 Remodel is a command line tool to manipulate Roblox files and the instances contained within them.
 It's intended as a building block for Roblox automation tooling.

+**Remodel is still in early development.
+Its API will change as it reaches stability.**

 ## Installation
 Until a release is published for Remodel, you'll need Rust 1.37 or newer.